The polls are open from 6 am to 9 pm in Beacon.

 Levers?
-No. Ok, so here’s what it’s like to vote:
+No. Ok, so here’s what it’s like to vote in Beacon:

-You walk into your polling place, aka “place to vote” as I call it.
+You walk into your polling precinct, aka “place to vote” as I call it.
 This is determined by “Ward.”
-There are 4 Wards in Beacon.
+There are four Wards in Beacon.
 It’s like big borders, and you live within a border of one of them.
-Within a Ward, there may be a smaller boarder called a “District.”
-You probably never think about these things until Voting Day, but usually that little yellow card you get in the mail prior to election time tells you.
-The last time I saw a card was during the Primaries this year.
-You can get a list of locations in Beacon here.
+Within a Ward, there may be a smaller zone called a “District.”
+You probably never think about these things until Voting Day, but usually that little yellow card that comes in the mail prior to election time tells you.
+The last time I saw a card was during the primaries this year.
+You can get a list of polling locations in Beacon here.

 Once you get to your voting location, there are several tables set up inside.
-The tables are divided by Name (in alphabetical order) and by District (that border within a Ward).
+The tables are divided by District (that border within a Ward) and by name (in alphabetical order).
 You will find your name at one of them.

 Once it’s your turn in line, a volunteer will hand you a large voting card with a privacy sleeve.
 You’ll walk over to tall table/desks with metal privacy walls around the top of the desk.
 A pen is provided for you to mark your circle bubbles of your votes.
-The directions at the top of the voting card will tell you how many people to vote for in each.
-Like for governor, you would vote for 1 person.
-For judges, you would vote for 7.
-Just follow those directions at the top to make sure you’re not over or under-filling in the circles.
+The directions at the top of the voting card will tell you how many people to vote for in each race.
+Like for governor, you would vote for one person.
+For judges, you would vote for seven names.
+Just follow those directions at the top to make sure you’re not over- or under-filling in the circles.